Don Carlos: 20th century and beyond

 Stagings and broadcasts of five-act French versions of the opera have become more frequent in the later 20th and into the 21st century.
 Up to 1973, these productions consisted of the revised and abridged four-act score of 1882–83 prefaced by the shortened, revised Act 1 set in Fontainebleau.
 A radio broadcast by ORTF in France was given in 1967 with a nearly all-French cast, with the exception of the Italian Matteo Manuguerra as Rodrigue.
 A five-act French version was performed at La Scala Milan in 1970.

 On 22 May 1973, the Opera Company of Boston under the direction of Sarah Caldwell presented a nearly complete five-act French version which included the 21 minutes of music cut before the premiere, but not the ballet.
 The 1867 version was used, since the restored music does not easily fit with the 1886 revised version.
-The cast included John Alexander in the title role, the French-Canadian Édith Tremblay as Élisabeth, the French singer Michèle Vilma as Princess Eboli, William Dooley as Rogrigue and Donald Gramm as Philippe.
+The cast included John Alexander in the title role, the French-Canadian Édith Tremblay as Élisabeth, the French singer Michèle Vilma as Princess Eboli, William Dooley as Rodrigue and Donald Gramm as Philippe.
 According to Andrew Porter, the Boston production was "the first performance, ever, of the immense opera that Verdi prepared in 1867; and in doing so it opened a new chapter in the stage history of the piece."

 The BBC Concert Orchestra under John Matheson broadcast the opera in June 1973 with the roles of Don Carlos sung by André Turp, Philippe II by Joseph Rouleau, and Rodrigue by Robert Savoie.
 Julian Budden comments that "this was the first complete performance of what could be called the 1866 conception in French with the addition of the ballet."

 Several notable productions of five-act French versions have been mounted more recently.
 A five-act French version was performed by the Théâtre Royal de la Monnaie in Brussels in 1983.
 A co-production between the Théâtre du Châtelet in Paris and the Royal Opera in London in 1996 used Andrew Porter as a consultant and was a "judicious mixture" of music from the 1866 original and the 1883 revision.
 The production, staged by Luc Bondy, was also shared with the opera houses in Brussels, Nice and Lyon.
 The performance by the Paris cast (March 1996), was conducted by Antonio Pappano with Roberto Alagna as Don Carlos, Karita Mattila as Elisabeth, Thomas Hampson as Rodrigue, José Van Dam as Philippe II and Waltraud Meier as Eboli.
 It was recorded on videotape and is now available in a remastered HD video format.